JoaoGFarias/JoaoGFarias.github.io/_posts/2019-06-06-jmeter_1-jmeter_basics.markdown

 The platform provides an API to fetch data from its usage.
 The best thing is that this API is simple, doesn't require any account or authentication: **Perfect to start with JMeter**, since we can focus indeed on the basics.

-For this post, we will investigate the performance of the _orderbook_ endpoint.
-The orderbook is the registration of all negation requests (selling and buying).
-We will simply hit the endpoint _for the Bitcoin's orderbook **many times** and register how long does it take for our request to get completed.
+For this post we will investigate the performance of the _orderbook_ endpoint.
+The orderbook is the registration of all negotiation requests (selling and buying).
+We will simply hit the endpoint for the Bitcoin's orderbook **many times** and register how long does it take to complete our requests.

 ### Creating Our Test Plan

 The root for any JMeter project is the **Test Plan**.

-A Test Plan will group a series of steps that JMeter will execute when it is executed.
+A Test Plan will group a series of steps that JMeter will execute.

 Additionally, it can provide general configuration that will be shared everywhere, such as User Defined Variables.

 But this is theme for another post...

-For our purposes, the Test Plan will serve only to name our project.
+For our purposes the Test Plan will serve only to name our project.

-Here, we simply change the Test Plan name and JMeter updates it on the tree structure.
+Here we simply change the Test Plan name and JMeter updates it on the tree structure.

 ![Test Plan Details]({{ "assets/jmeter/post1/test_plan_details.png" | absolute_url }})

 ### Thread Groups: Execution Configuration

 Thread Groups elements serve to setup an execution scenario - they are the **"how"** we will run.

-In Thread Groups, we can define how many requests will be sent - and also the frequency.
+In Thread Groups, we can define the requests we want to send - and also the frequency.

 ![Thread Group Tree]({{ "assets/jmeter/post1/thread_group_tree.png" | absolute_url }})

 A Thread Group have three main configuration parameters:

-- Number of Threads (users): It configures how many users will be simulated.
-Each user will execute each one of the requests under the Thread Group.
+- **Number of Threads (users)**: It configures how many users will be simulated.
+Each user will execute each request under the Thread Group.
 E.g. if you configure requests for two endpoints and 30 threads, you will have 60 requests in total.

-- Ramp-up Period (in seconds): The ramp-up time is the time that JMeter will take to start **all** configured threads.
+- **Ramp-up Period (in seconds)**: The ramp-up time is the time that JMeter will take to start **all** configured threads.
 E.g. if we set 50 threads and a ramp-up of 250 seconds, each thread will start 5 seconds after the previous one:

   - Thread 1 - time 0
   - Thread 2 - time 5
   - ...
   - Thread 50 - time 250

-- Loop Count: The number of times the Thread Group will be executed as a whole - it is basically a... loop.
+- **Loop Count**: The number of times the Thread Group will be executed as a whole - it is basically a... loop.
 In the example above, if you setup a Loop Count of 3, JMeter will take 250 seconds to start the first 60 requests; then, when all of them finish, JMeter will take more 250 seconds to start 60 more requests; and then it again.
 The total number of requests will be 180 - however, the total time will not be 250*3=750 seconds; it will be 750 + total time that take for the last request finish (if you application has bad performance...).

 ![Thread Group Details]({{ "assets/jmeter/post1/thread_group_details.png" | absolute_url }})

 ### Samplers: Our Tests

 Sampler is the **"what"** we will test.
 It defines the request itself.

 In our example, we will use only HTTP requests.

 ![Thread Group Tree]({{ "assets/jmeter/post1/sampler_tree.png" | absolute_url }})

 It has two main parameters:

-- Web Server: It defines the URL of the server that will be hit;
+- **Web Server**: It defines the URL of the server that will be hit;

-- HTTP Request: It defines the HTTP Method (GET, POST, PATCH...) and the HTTP resource path
+- **HTTP Request**: It defines the HTTP Method (GET, POST, PATCH...) and the HTTP resource path

 ![Thread Group Tree]({{ "assets/jmeter/post1/sampler_details.png" | absolute_url }})